-The Animal Science Group (ASG) is a Special Interest Group (SIG) of the Royal Society of Biology, representing the broad spectrum of UK bodies actively involved in supporting, formulating policy or directly involved in research involving animals.
-ASG is chaired by Professor Dominic Wells and currently has 30 member and 7 observer organisations.
+The Animal Science Group (ASG) is a Special Interest Group (SIG) of the Royal Society of Biology, representing the broad spectrum of UK bodies actively involved in supporting, funding, or formulating policy on research involving animals.
+ASG is chaired by Professor Dominic Wells and currently has 24 members and 4 observer organisations.

 To act as a national focus and forum for all animal science policy issues.

 To be responsible for developing Society policy on animal sciences issues relating to both research and teaching.

 To work co-operatively with other interested parties in developing a co-ordinated bioscience sector policy on animal sciences.

 Alongside other parties, to negotiate with regulators to promote a legal and regulatory framework that supports both high quality research and animal welfare.